gchumillas/typescript-library-template/README.md

 When creating a library or component, it is common to also create a small project to show it.
 In addition, that project can also be used to document or test our library.

 This template uses [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and is intended to serve as a basis for developing TypeScript libraries.
-I contains two important folders:
+It contains two important folders:

 ```
 /demo --> an usual React application (CRA)